mchua/prelim/table_of_contents.md

  * Current SOTL and faculty development research in engineering education
 * Speaking Curriculum: framing faculty development as linguistic fluency
  * Engineering faculty don't "speak" pedagogy
+ * One example of a thing we could use: Cognitive Apprenticeship framework (but it might fall apart)
  * Limited bridging between high-level engineering curricular theory theory and ground-level practice
 * What we know about learning
  * Knowledge is situated and enculturated (epistemology)